Springvale Junction

 Each of the six main corners of the intersection has shops or shopping centres on it.

-Notoriety

-Springvale Junction is notorious for several reasons.

-It is extremely slow during peak times.
-The combination of outbound traffic on Princes Highway, outbound traffic from Centre Road, and traffic going both directions on Springvale Road means that traffic jams are frequent, and waiting times on Princes Highway in particular are fifteen minutes or more.
-This can cause many bus routes, such as the SmartBus Route 902, to run behind timetable as there are no bus lanes.
-In addition, it has a confusing design.
-With Police/Centre Roads slightly offset from the other two, Springvale Junction acts as three separate sets of traffic lights, with each road requiring two sets of right-turn lanes.
-In particular, south-bound Springvale Road traffic turning right into Princes Highway use the right-hand lane and turn on a right arrow; those turning right into Centre Road use the second lane from the right, advance on a green light, rather than a right arrow, and wait for a green arrow at the mid-intersection waiting point.

-In terms of safety, it is by far the worst blackspot intersection in Melbourne.
-With the improvements to St Kilda Junction and Flemington Junction, Springvale Junction now has the most accidents of any intersection in Melbourne.

 Improvements

 The shopping centres make upgrades to Springvale Junction harder to implement, with any potential grade separation of the Princes Highway needing significant land acquisitions.
 However, alternative thoroughfares have been built to ease the congestion on the Princes Highway, such as the Monash Freeway and EastLink.
 Westall Road also directs south-bound traffic from the west around Springvale Junction, and the slowest part of Springvale Road.
 In addition, the Dingley Arterial, which connects with the existing Westall Road, attracts Dandenong traffic away from the junction.
 Removal of the railway crossing at Springvale Road as part of the LXRP has also reduced delays.

 Consultation of community

 In 2016, VicRoads consulted the community on how best to improve the intersection, with a survey conducted as to what community members would find acceptable.

 Popular potential improvements (>50% of those surveyed would find it good or acceptable):